Twice-Baked Spaghetti Squash with Kale

 South Beach Diet / Low-Carb Diet Suggestions:

-If you’re making this for the South Beach Diet, they would recommend using low-fat cheese and low-fat cottage cheese.
-With full-fat cheese, this would be great for any other type of Low-Carb eating plan.
+With full-fat cheeses, this recipe would be great for most Low-Carb eating plans, although maybe a bit high in carbs for strict Keto.
+If you’re making Twice-Baked Spaghetti Squash with Kale for the original South Beach Diet, they would recommend using low-fat cheese and low-fat cottage cheese.
+With full-fat cheeses, this would be great for any type of Low-Carb eating plan.

 Find More Recipes Like This One: